DillonHammill/CytoExploreR/README.md

 ## CytoExploreR Dependencies

-Now that all the setup is complete, let’s install all the necssary dependencies of **CytoExploreR**.
+Now that all the setup is complete, let’s install all the necessary dependencies of **CytoExploreR**.
 From within RStudio, run the following in the console to install the latest versions of [flowCore](https://github.com/RGLab/flowCore),